dqops/dqo/docs/checks/column/index.md

 ## column-level text checks
-Validates that the data in a text column has a valid range, or can be parsed to other data types.
+Validates that the data in a text column has a valid range.

 ### [text max length](./text/text-max-length.md)
 A column-level check that ensures that the length of text values in a column does not exceed the maximum accepted length.